There are over 200 factors which correlate to page rank.

 So how does it work?
 How can you make SEO work for your business?

 You need to gain higher rank for your web pages to achieve greater prominence in Google Search Results Pages (SERPS), and to gain competitive edge.
-As mentioned earlier, there are over 200 factors which correlate to page rank, and some weigh more heavily than others.
+When creating an entire strategy around SEO, it really pays to be aware of 200+ factors (as mentioned earlier) which correlate to page rank, and some weigh more heavily than others.

 The Local Search Ranking Factors survey undertaken by David Mihm has been compiled over the last 9 years.
 Since 2015 and into 2017, there has been an increase Link Signals, Review Signals, Behaviour Signals and Personalisation, whereas Social Signals are in decline, as are Citation Signals.
 This would indicate that Authority and Relevance are the most important ranking factors for local search.
 Distance from the user location to your bricks and mortar location will also impact your site’s positioning in the local listings.